 In other words, our judgments are far from exhaustive.
 This might be a cause for concern, but is a generally accepted practice in IR research due to the challenges of gathering complete judgments.
 The widely used MS MARCO datasets~\cite{MS_MARCO_v3}, for example, share this characteristic of having ``sparse judgments''.
-No claim is made about the exhaustiveness of the relevance annotations; both \mrtydi and MS MARCO, quite explicitly, provide only (about) one good answer per question.
-From a methodological perspective, findings based on MS MARCO ``sparse judgments'' are largely consistent with results from evaluations that are based on more substantial efforts (to gather more complete judgments), such as in the TREC Deep Learning Tracks~\cite{Craswell_etal_DL19_overview,Craswell_etal_DL20_overview}.
+No claim is made about the exhaustiveness of the annotations, as both \mrtydi and MS MARCO provide only about one good answer per question.
+From a methodological perspective, findings based on MS MARCO ``sparse judgments'' are largely consistent with results from more expensive evaluation efforts (to gather more complete judgments), such as the TREC Deep Learning Tracks~\cite{Craswell_etal_DL19_overview,Craswell_etal_DL20_overview}.
 We expect a similar parallel here:\ more exhaustive judgments will change the absolute scores, but will likely not affect the findings qualitatively.

 \paragraph{Metrics} We evaluate results in terms of reciprocal rank and recall at a depth $k$ of 100 hits.
 The first metric quantifies the ability of a model to generate a good ranking, while the second metric provides an upper bound on end-to-end effectiveness (e.g., when retrieval results are fed to a reader for answer extraction).
 The setting of $k=100$ is consistent with work in the QA literature.